 She smiled and looked me square in the eye.
 “No, you’re not.”

-“So,” I said, my mind spinning quickly to come up with a response that might make sense to her.
+“So,” I said, my mind spinning quickly to come up with a response that might make sense.
 “You still want Santa to bring you presents?”

 “Yes,” she answered emphatically, “and not just from him, Rudolph, Frosty and Buddy too.”